wangyu09/exkaldi/README.md

 ##### TIMIT

 1, The perplexity of various language models.
+All these LMs are trained with TIMIT train transcription and tested with TIMIT test transcription.
+The score showed in the table is weighted average of all utterances and weights are the sentence length of each utterance.

 |                           | __2-grams__  | __3-grams__ | __4-grams__ |
 | :-----------------------: | :----------: | :---------: | :---------: |